lindsaykwardell/natural-order/Readme.md

 The keys by which to sort.
 May be null.
 If sorting objects, defaults to the first key it finds.

-`naturalOrder.naturalSort()`

-This is a method that can be used from a standard `.sort()` array method.
-This method accepts the same options as above.

 <a id="/examples"></a>&nbsp;

 ## Examples